-How to source products from AliBaba to sell in Australia?
+How do I source products from AliBaba to sell in Australia?

 For first-timers and newbies, how do you source products and select the best manufacturer to work with?

 I've actually used AliBaba to find products.
 Firstly, to save you a lot of headache, make sure you do a thorough research on your product before you source for suppliers on AliBaba.
 This goes beyond knowing your target customer and product spec.
 Do research on the standards and regulations governing the product or parts of the product that you want to sell in Australia.
 For example, clothing has regulations on labelling, baby and kids’ products have more stringent regulations, as do organic items, etc. If you don’t get this right, your stock will be useless and unsellable in Australia.

 When you’re ready to source for suppliers, you’ll find that AliBaba is not difficult to use.
 It’s free for buyers to sign up.
 You can search for products and shortlist a number of suppliers to contact.
 All items on AliBaba have a price range and a minimum order quantity (MOQ).
 The final price depends on the order quantity, customisation and other arrangements.

 Or you can fill up an RFQ or request for quote form with your requirements, business and product details, price and MOQ.
 Interested suppliers will submit their quotes and you can check them out.

 There are several things you need to know about the sellers on AliBaba.
 There are manufacturers and resellers on the platform, depending on what you need, whether a ready-made product which just needs labelling and branding, or a product made to your specification.